renatolinsdigital/portfolio-template/README.md

 ### General tips

-* Try and use compressed images when you have to add photos.
-Images can be compressed/optimized in services like iloveimg.com
+* Compress your images to reduce their file size and improve your website's loading speed.
+Services like iloveimg.com can help you optimize your images without sacrificing quality
-* Whenever you have to use an icon, consider using .svg format as the scale without loosing resolution, which is good for monitors with higher resolutions
+* Whenever possible, use .svg icons instead of other file formats.
+SVGs are scalable and won't lose quality even on high-resolution monitors
-* Always have a favorite icon configured as it will make your website more identifiable and give a professional touch.
-You can generate fav icons in services like favicon.io
+* Make sure to include a favorite icon for your website.
+A well-designed icon can make your site more recognizable and add a professional touch.
+You can easily generate a favicon using services like favicon.io

 Feel free to make the necessary adjustments to fit your needs!